Menu

 FAQ

-Q. How can I tell if my cat is thriving on her dry food?
+Q. How can I tell if my cat is thriving on dry food?

 Q. Is dry cat food better than wet cat food?

-A. Dry cat food and wet cat food have both pros and cons.
-According to many veterinary nutritionists, you should ideally feed a combination of dry and wet food to get the best of both worlds.
+A. According to many veterinary nutritionists, a combination of both dry and wet food is the best of both worlds.
+On its own, each has pros and cons.

 Q. What is freeze-dried cat food?

-A. Freeze-dried cat food is a form of dry cat food that consists of raw, freeze-dried meat.
-It can be rehydrated to create something akin to wet cat food, but it's shelf-stable in its dry form and lasts a long time before spoiling.
-It's designed for pet parents who'd like to feed their cats a raw diet, but without the hassle.
+A. This is a form of dry cat food that consists of raw meat that has been dehydrated in low temperatures.
+It can be rehydrated to create something akin to wet cat food, but it is shelf-stable in its dry form and can last a long time before spoiling.
+It’s designed for pet parents who want to feed their cats a raw diet without the hassle.